How to Organize Your Garage… to Park in It!

 Keep

-Obviously, the items that you use on a daily and weekly basis, you will want to keep (lawn equipment, recreational equipment, etc).
+Obviously, you will want to keep the items that you use on a daily, weekly and monthly basis (lawn equipment, recreational equipment, excess household goods, etc.)

-However, keep in mind, if you have not used some of these items in the past year or more, please consider selling or donating them.
+However, keep in mind that if you have not used some of these items in the past year or more, consider selling or donating them.

 Donate